Getting better: China's new coronavirus cases trend lower

 A total of 3,300 people have now died in mainland China, with a reported 81,439 infections.

 Saturday marked the fourth consecutive day that Hubei province recorded no new confirmed cases.
+The sole case of domestically transmitted coronavirus was recorded in Henan province, bordering Hubei.

 With traffic restrictions in the province lifted, Wuhan is also gradually reopening borders and restarting some local transportation services.